left-alert-chaos/PhantomScript/README.md

 In case you couldn't tell, it's heavily inspired by Lua.

 I should also probably mention that this is a concept toy language that started life as an esolang.
 It cannot and should not be used for real applications.
+There are many bugs, some known, some not.
+If something doesn't work, feel free to let me know but do not panic and do not be surprised.

 To run a program, you can:
 - Run `python3 main.py <file>`